Grand Tetons sightseeing

 ___________________________________________

 You can get boat or backpack permits, a complete bird checklist, park fishing regulations and lots of other information and questions answered at any visitor center.
 The Moose and Jenny Lake centers have a raised relief map of the park, a section of which is shown below.
-(Jackson Lake is the big lake, Jenny Lake is the lake in blue at the top left, the red dot is the visitor center.)
+(Jackson Lake is the big lake, Jenny Lake is the lake in blue at the top left, the red dot at the left edge is the Jenny Lake Visitor Center.)

 raised relief map of all of Jackson Lake: